upperlinecode/crazy-clocks/README.md

 ![Crazy Clock](CrazyClock.png)

 ## The Goal
 In this lab, we will be creating a clock that changes depending on the time that is being displayed.
-Anything that changes this much second to second can be considered crazy, much like my wife.
+It might not be the most useful clock, but it will definitely be interesting to look at.

 ### Getting Started
 Clone this repository.
 In the terminal, run the following commands: